Pawn Regulations in NC

 - There are no annual support fees.
 Instead, payment for support is only made when help is requested.
 A detailed illustrated user's guide is provided so shop owners and employees with computer skills won't need to seek tutors to basically read from the manual.

-- Transactions for pawns, buy outright (resale), cashing checks, payday and title loans, layaways and rentals can be printed on 8.5x11 paper using a standard black/white ink printer, saving considerably on preprinted forms (which become outdated and wasted with changes in law or in shop policies).
+- Transactions for pawns, buy outright (resale), cashing checks, payday and title loans, layaways and rentals can be printed on 8.5x11 paper using an ink printer, saving considerably on preprinted forms (which become outdated and wasted with changes in law or in shop policies).

 - There is an ongoing cost of keeping software current with changes in technology.
 The users of the software benefit from this service and there is a small annual fee of $175 for supporting this effort.

 - Hardware that can be used with various editions of the software include receipt and label printers, cash drawers, bar-code, fingerprint and license scanners and webcams.
 There are no add-ons for shipping or sales tax.